invoier/coding-assignments/backend-python-node-go/README.md

 ## Hosting details

 You will need to make your API available on a server that we can communicate with.
 You can make use of the following services:
 * [AWS](https://aws.amazon.com/)

+The services selected should all be covered by the free-tier of AWS, let us know if this is not accurate anymore.

+## Deployment details

+Write cloudformation template using

+`AWSTemplateFormatVersion: '2010-09-09'
+Transform: AWS::Serverless-2016-10-31`

+deployment should be triggered by [serverless-application-model](https://docs.aws.amazon.com/serverless-application-model/index.html) by building either a .zip deployment or docker deployment.

 ## Criteria